release-argus/Website/content/en/docs/Config/notify.md

   #     Color: ''                                                          # Message left-hand border color
   #     Icon: https://release-argus.io/favicons/android-chrome-512x512.png # URL or Emoji to use
   #     Title: Release                                                     # Prepended text above the message
-  #     ThreadTS: ''                                                       # TS value of the parent message (to send message as reply in thread)
+  #     Thread_TS: ''                                                      # TS value of the parent message (to send message as reply in thread)
   ```
   {{% /tab %}}
   {{% tab header="teams" %}}